microsoft/teams-powerapps-app-templates/Bulletins/Documentation/README.md

-# Bulletins App Template - Documentations
+# Bulletins Sample App Template - Documentation

 ## How to use
 * [Use Bulletins sample app template](bulletins.md)